samlevin11/terrain-challenge/README.md

 The `lidar_to_pgpointcloud.py` script is used to import the original LAZ file into PostGIS.
 Using the Python API for [PDAL](https://pdal.io/en/2.6.3/about.html) is used to read the file, defining a processing pipeline in JSON.
 The LIDAR points are chipped into smaller chunks (chips) of approximately 400 points each.
 PDAL provides readers and writers compatible with the PostGIS `pgPointCloud` extension.
 This writer is used to import the chips to a new `pointcloud` table in the PostGIS database.

-In PostGIS, the new `pointcloud` table stores this LIDAR as a table of `PcPatch` objects.
+In PostGIS, the new `pointcloud_data` table stores this LIDAR as a table of `PcPatch` objects.
 Each patch represents a chip produced by PDAL, each storing a collection of approximately 400 `PcPoint` objects.
 While this table is not used further in this project, the `pgPointCloud` extension provides an efficient data storage model for LIDAR in PostGIS.
 Multiple LAS/LAZ datasets could be imported into this shared table to consolidate them into a single source.

 The `terrain_to_postgis_rasters.py` script is used to import the processed terrain rasters (DEM, slope, aspect) into PostGIS.
 It begins by listing `.tif` (GeoTIFF) files within the `data` directory.
 These rasters are accessible within the container via a mounted volume.